alissonf216/modelo-documentacao-projetos/index.md

 permalink: /
 ---

-# PROJETO: Modelo de Forecasting Dengue no Brasil
+# Modelo de Forecasting Dengue no Brasil
 {: .fs-9 }

 O Projeto Modelo de Forecasting Dengue no Brasil surge como um farol de esperança, combatendo essa ameaça com a força da inteligência artificial.